cowlet/cowlet.github.io/_posts/2014-01-12-understanding-data-science-classification-with-neural-networks-in-r.markdown

 One approach to increasing this accuracy is to train other types of classifier, to see if anything performs significantly better than the ANN.
 There are lots and lots of different techniques so this is always worth investigating.

-A more engineering approach is to classify a number of sequential datapoints, and take a majority view of the likely state.
+A rougher engineering approach is to classify a number of sequential datapoints, and take a majority view of the likely state.
 For example, if three sequential feature vectors are classified as normal, it's highly likely the bearing is in a normal state.
 If two are classified as failure.inner and one as suspect, we can be more sure of the fault diagnosis than if we just look at one classification in isolation.
 Particularly for an engineering system which changes fairly gradually over time, this can be a simple but effective method of increasing certainty in the result.